 These beds have been ranked using a comfort scale which utilizes a 1-10 system to determine the feel and firmness of these two items.
 This system assumes that 1 is the Softest feel and 10 would feel very Firm for a bed.

-The Medium Signature comes in at a 5-6, making it a true Medium to slightly Medium-Firm depending on the sleeper.
-The company also offers a Plush at 2.5-3 and a Luxury Firm that has earned an 8.5-9.
+The Medium Signature comes in at a 5.5, making it a true Medium to slightly Medium-Firm depending on the sleeper.
+The company also offers a Plush at 2.5 and a Firm that has earned an 8.5.